kintsugi-programmer/beWarehouse2.0/DAVP/README.md

 # DAVP
 - Prof. Mr. Aman Samuel
+- This hands-on project-based course will introduce students to the world of Digital Audio and Video Production Workflow.
+Topics include Studio Mixing techniques, Audio mixing using various DAW, Foley Sounds & Designing, Multitrack Mixing, Video Production Workflow, Hands on Multicam setup and lighting techniques, Chroma Keying, Video Editing with DaVinci Resolve.
+Students will learn to record and mix audio using industry standard practice and also learn about the video production workflow, multicam shoots using various equipment (gimbal crane, sliders, etc).
+In this course the students will conduct their own audio-video projects inspired by the current work being done in the field of computer music & video production.
+Weekly assignments will be given.
+Students will be evaluated on both technical and creative ability in this course.
 - Classes to be held in:
   - Classroom: 102 R&D Block,
   - Lab: 102 Audio Studio & 104 Video Studio R&D Block